Punjab, KP assemblies to dissolve on Dec 23 : Imran

 The movement towards Liberty Chowk began in earnest after Imran wrapped up an important meeting with the Punjab and KP CMs at his Zaman Park residence.

-Following the meeting, Punjab CM Parvez Elahi said that he returned Imran’s “mandate of the Punjab Assembly back to him”.
+Following the meeting, Parvez said that he returned Imran’s “mandate of the Punjab Assembly back to him”.

 Parvez, his son Moonis Elahi and MNA Hussain Elahi were part of the meeting.
-KP CM Mahmood Khan, PTI Vice Chairman Shah Mahmood Qureshi, senior leaders Asad Umar, Fawad Chaudhry, Pervez Khattak, Shibli Faraz, Ali Amin Gandapur and others were also present.

-According to a press release from the CM Secretariat about the meeting’s details, the PTI chairman will announce his decision pertaining to the dissolution of assemblies alongside the two chief ministers.
+CM Mahmood, PTI Vice Chairman Shah Mahmood Qureshi, senior leaders Asad Umar, Fawad Chaudhry, Pervez Khattak, Shibli Faraz, Ali Amin Gandapur and others were also present, according to a press release from the CM Secretariat about the meeting’s details.

 Parvez highlighted how the politics of Imran’s rivals “has been defeated”, adding that “rumour mongers will continue to fail as before”.